 We have also begun using the 'Improved French' genome data to determine the mode of inheritance within this hexaploid species.
 Prune is thought to have originated from a cross between an unknown tetraploid and a diploid prunus species resulting in a hexaploid.
 How the six chromosomal copies segregate is currently unknown- although genetic segregation data suggests it behaves as a diploid (4x2 or 3x3).
 We have identified genomic sites where all 6 chromosome copies contain unique sequences; allowing us to track the segregation of all six copies in the progeny.
-A molecular marker was tested that spanned a short repeat region within a gene we previously identified as being associated with control of branch angle (TAC1).
-This SSR (simple sequence repeat) marker consisted of unique PCR primers that flanked the repeat region resulting in amplification of 6 different sized DNA products (92, 115, 118, 121, 124, and 128 base pairs).
-The resulting DNA fragments were separated using capillary gel electrophoresis and quantified.
-The expected sized fragments based on whole genome sequencing were largely consistent with the SSR marker, although one of the expected fragments could not be accurately scored (124 base pairs).
+By using PCR we have shown that the six different alleles can be distinguished.